YydWj1314/5004_Final_Project/Project_Process_Log.md

 - Implemented displaying "Game Started" on the whiteboard at the bottom right of the game once the required number of players is reached.

+# update @ 2025/04/12 by YQ
+- Added the logic for dealing cards after reaching the maximum number of players in GameController, and encapsulated the player information into a newly created PlayerDTO class to send to the frontend for UI updates.
+- Enhanced the original Card class by adding coordinate properties and an image property for each card.
+- Implemented the logic in MainFrame for each player to display their own hand, and adjusted the display order of the cards.
+- Ensured that each player can only see their own cards.

 }